misselvexu/mixmicro-apollo/docs/en/design/apollo-introduction.md

 * The configuration information of two namespaces (application and FX.apollo) is displayed in the center of the page, which is displayed and edited in table mode by default.
 Users can also switch to text mode to view and edit as files.
 * Operations such as publishing, rollback, grayscale, authorization, viewing change history and publishing history can be easily performed on the page

-## 3.3 Add/modify configuration items
+## 3.3 Add or modify configuration items

 Users can easily add/modify configuration items through the configuration center interface.
 For more usage instructions, please refer to [Application Access Guide](en/usage/apollo-user-guide)